 "I needed a drink, I needed a lot of life insurance, I needed a vacation, I needed a home in the country.
 What I had was a coat, a hat and a gun.
 I put them on and left the room."

-What more can I say about PHILIP MARLOWE?
-Three Gun Mack may have been the first, Race Williams introduced the PI to the world and The Continental Op and Sam Spade may have staked out the ambiguous moral code that would fuel the genre for years, but it was Raymond Chandler's Marlowe that would define for all time who, what, where and why a private eye here.
 Traces of Marlowe run from Paul Pine to Jim Rockford to Ms. Tree to Lew Archer to Spenser.
-It's all here, from the loneliness, the quick, sarcastic cynical jibes masking a battered romantic, the love/hate relationship with the cops, the corruption that exists in all levels of society.
+It's all here: the loneliness and infinite sadness to the quick, sarcastic cynical jibes that mask a battered and bruised romantic, the love/hate relationship with the cops, the corruption that exists in all levels of society.
 It's all here.
 Philip Marlowe, for better or worse, is the archetypical private eye.
 By the time he wrote his famous essay, The Simple Art of Murder, even Chandler realized it.

 Philip Marlowe was born in Santa Rosa, California, in "that time out of time that allowed him to be 33 in 1933, 42 in 1953, and 43 1/2 in 1958", according to Bill Henkin.
 He runs a single man operation out of the Cahuenga Building in Los Angeles.
 Tall, and big enough to take care of himself, he likes liquor, women, reading, chess and working alone, and is educated enough that he boasts he can speak English "if he's required to."
 He used to work for the district attorney, but was fired for insubordination, thus starting a cliche that still hasn't run out of steam.
 How many ex-cops are there out there that seem to have become private eyes?